NikolayShakin/nftables_icmp_knocking/README.md

 rule - it's a problem and it is almost guaranteed they can sniff your traffic.
 You have to consider all the risks and use ICMP-knocking as an addition to other security levels and not instead of them.

+### How to use it?
+Just dowload ruleset.nft and run "nft -f ruleset.nft"